zhuxiao/asvclr/README.md

      -c INT       maximal clipping region size [10000] -x FLOAT     expected sampling coverage for local assemble [50.0], 0 for no coverage sampling
-     -e FLOAT     compensation coefficient for local assemble sampling coverage [3.0]
      -o FILE      prefix of the output file [stdout] -t INT       number of threads [0]
-     -M INT       Mask mis-aligned regions [1]: 1 for yes, 0 for no -h           show this help message and exit
+     -M INT       Mask mis-aligned regions [1]: 1 for yes, 0 for no -R INT       Delete temporary reads during local assembly [1]:
+                  1 for yes, 0 for no
+     -h           show this help message and exit
 ```

-Note that: the `assemble` step can be re-run from last stop to avoid unnecessary recomputation, and the `-x` and `-e` options can be used to sampling high local coverage to a relative lower coverage to accelerate assemble process if the expected sampling coverage option `-x` is specified as a positive value.
+Note that: the `assemble` step can be re-run from last stop to avoid unnecessary recomputation, and the `-x` option can be used to sampling high local coverage to a relative lower coverage to accelerate assemble process if the expected sampling coverage option `-x` is specified as a positive value.

 ### `Call` Step